alexmojaki/instant_api/README.md

 ### Errors

-The server will always (unless a request is not authenticated, see below) respond with HTTP code 200, even if there is an error in the RPC call.
-Instead the response body will contain an error code and other details.
-Complete information can be found in the [protocol spec](https://www.jsonrpc.org/specification#error_object) and the [json-rpc library docs](https://json-rpc.readthedocs.io/en/latest/exceptions.html).
-Below are the essentials.

-If a method is given invalid parameters, the details of the error (either a `TypeError` or a marshmallow `ValidationError`) will be included in the response.
+When the server encounters an error, the response will contain an `error` key (instead of a `result`) with an object containing `code`, `data`, and `message`.
+For example, if a method is given invalid parameters, the details of the error (either a `TypeError` or a marshmallow `ValidationError`) will be included in the response.
 The error code will be `-32602`.
 The response JSON looks like this:

 ```json
 {